The last death eaters

 -How did you get in? » No one was allowed into the archives of the ministry without authorization, in the first place.

--Do I want to know? » he grumbled.
+-Do I want to know? »

 -And you’re welcome. »